planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 current Speed instead of Poise.
 See Vehicles  for details.

-You can make multiple attacks by dividing the <span class="smallcaps">Poise</span> pool between them as evenly as possible.
+Make multiple attacks by dividing the <span class="smallcaps">Nature</span> pool between them as evenly as possible.
 For example, an attacker with 5 <span class="smallcaps">Poise</span> and 3 <span class="smallcaps">Frame</span> could make two ***Split Attacks*** at 6D (3+3) and 5D (2+3), or other combinations.
 If a foe